Sjmarf/ember/docs/style_guide.rst

             ember.Text("Click me!", color="white", font=font)

 :py:class:`ui.Button<ember.style.pixel_dark.Button>` makes this syntax much simpler.
-Firstly, it creates a :py:class:`Panel<ember.ui.Panel>` internally when you create the button, so that you don't have to specify it yourself.
+It creates a :py:class:`Panel<ember.ui.Panel>` internally when you create the button, so that you don't have to specify it yourself.

 We've only seen how to apply solid colors to a Panel so far, but there are several other options too. :py:class:`ui.Button<ember.style.pixel_dark.Button>` uses a more advanced type of Panel that renders a :code:`pygame.Surface` texture rather than a solid color.
 We'll look more at this later.